sarakpyny/MLOps-nlp-manifesto/README.md

 ├── app/                    # FastAPI application
 ├── deployment/             # Kubernetes deployment manifests
-├── docs/                   # Rendered Quarto website for GitHub Pages ├── notebooks/              # Exploration only (original notebook, not used in production) ├── src/
+├── docs/                   # Rendered Quarto website for GitHub Pages ├── src/
 │   ├── data/               # Data loading and output saving
 │   ├── preprocessing/      # Text and metadata cleaning